hashgraph/hedera-services/docs/intellij-quickstart.md

 # IntelliJ quickstart

 ## JVM
-OpenJDK12 is strongly recommended.
+OpenJDK 17 is strongly recommended.
 You can [download it from IntelliJ](https://www.jetbrains.com/help/idea/sdk.html) if you don't have it already.

 ## Preliminaries